 Beef Stew – stew meat, beef broth, tomato paste, onions, Normandy Blend

 Omelet or frittata – eggs, any meat and cheese you have on hand, Fajita Blend

 Chili – ground beef or turkey, seasoning blend, fajita blend, tomato sauce, beans

 Buy frozen chicken breasts in large bags

-Boneless, skinless chicken breasts can be expensive – around $6 a pound or more, but when you buy them in large quantities frozen, the price drops to around $3 a pound (I get mine from AmazonFresh).
+Boneless, skinless chicken breasts can be expensive – around $6 a pound or more, but when you buy them in large quantities frozen, the price drops to around $3 a pound.
 Totally worth it to me.

 I use these as the basic for many easy meals: Burrito Bowls, White Chicken Chili, Spinach Alfredo Chicken, etc.

 Salsa Chicken is also super quick and easy.
 I simply place chicken breasts and salsa along with spices (chili powder, garlic, onion, cumin) into the slow cooker and cook until soft, then shred.
 This can go on top of rice or lettuce or in tortillas or soups.

 This makes it easy to make: Black Bean Soup, Burrito Bowls or Tacos, Tortilla Soup, Chili, or just beans as a cheap side to help fill up hungry children.

 Similarly, I keep brown rice in the fridge almost all of the time.
 I make it a habit to cook more than I need for any one meal so I can easily reheat the leftovers.